khvitmyhr/BackendProgrammeringExam/README.md

 From the exam txt:
 "Additional functionality can be added, such as: Create a customer, and add an address to it Create an address and add it to a customer....."
 Originally we wanted it to be possible to create a customer/address in postman, and then add a customer/address to id.
 This would not work properly, and we only got a "null" in return.
-We also did not like how this code got to completed mixing different domene-objects in same class etc.
+We also did not like how this code mixed different domain-objects in same class etc.
-We then did these points from Commandline runner instead like the example from Jason repo.
+We decided to do these points from Commandline runner instead, as in the example from Jason repo.
-We have some code written for our original plan, which we have left in the project, but added comments to it so you can see the code we talk about.
+We have some code written for our original plan, which we have left in the project, but added comments to it so you can see the code we are talking about.
-We also have a difficulty with the put-method for addresses and customer, it works fine for all data expect the first 5 created from faker.
+We also had difficulty with the put-method for addresses and customer, it works fine for all data expect the first 5 created from faker.

 Resources: